zukunft/zukunft.com/docs/code_functions_all.md

 \-- system_time_list
     \-- switch - section for function switch not yet defined that it should be interface in /system/system_time_list.php
     \-- report - section for function report not yet defined that it should be interface in /system/system_time_list.php
+    \-- show_total - section for function show_total not yet defined that it should be interface in /system/system_time_list.php
     \-- section_report - section for function section_report not yet defined that it should be interface in /system/system_time_list.php
     \-- add - section for function add not yet defined that it should be modify in /system/system_time_list.php
 \-- user_list